Chart Color Schemes

 Greenbank lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward, exceptional growth is predicted over the period with the area expected to increase by 14,010 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 59.4% in total over the 17 years.
+However, all factors including natural growth and overseas migration have been positive contributors to the area's demographic trends.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+Where these state projections lack age category splits, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking ahead, demographic trends suggest exceptional growth for the Greenbank SA2 over the next decade and a half.
+According to aggregated SA2-level projections, the area is expected to increase by approximately 13,975 persons by 2041, reflecting an overall increase of around 77.8% over this period.

 Frequently Asked Questions - Population